asdfmi/agent-flow/docs/workflow_builder_guide.rst

 Layout Tour
 -----------
-- **Toolbar** – Contains *Run workflow*, *Save*, *Add step*, and *Refresh* controls.
+- **Toolbar** – Contains *Run workflow*, *Save*, *Add node*, and *Refresh* controls.
-- **Canvas** – Shows the step sequence using cards.
-The selected step is outlined; the currently running step is highlighted in blue during execution.
+- **Canvas** – Shows the node sequence using cards.
+The selected node is outlined; the currently running node is highlighted in blue during execution.
 - **Sidebar** – Lists metadata such as workflow title, slug, and description (editable inline).
-- **Step drawer** – Opens when you click *Edit* or double-click a step; this is where you configure action-specific fields.
+- **Node drawer** – Opens when you click *Edit* or double-click a node; this is where you configure action-specific fields and transitions.

-Adding Steps
+Adding Nodes
 ------------
-1. Click **Add step**.
-A placeholder step is appended after the current selection.
+1. Click **Add node**.
+A placeholder node is appended after the current selection.
-2. Open the step editor and set a unique ``stepKey``.
-Keys act as identifiers for conditional routing.
+2. Open the node editor and set a unique ``nodeKey``.
+Keys act as identifiers for edges and conditional routing.
 3. Select a ``type``:
    - ``navigate`` – Load a URL and optionally wait for a selector.
    - ``click`` – Click a selector on the page.